-Emerging artists will be shown alongside veterans of the craft.
-Wall pieces, freestanding sculptures, and site-specific installations will share space with hand-cut books and freestanding sculptures; all borrowed from private collections and galleries from across the globe.
+Emerging artists are shown alongside veterans of the craft.
+Wall pieces, freestanding sculptures, and site-specific installations share space with hand-cut books and freestanding sculptures; all borrowed from private collections and galleries from across the globe.

-Somewhere Between Creation and Destruction will display traditional styles of papercutting, including Japanese kirie and katagami-style work by Kako Ueda and Aki Sogabe, as well as silhouette-inspired work by Béatrice Coron and cut text pieces by Rob Ryan and Julene Harrison.
-Altered and handmade books by Su Blackwell, Sang-ah Choi, Max Marek, and Sarah Sze will share the stage with Olafur Eliasson’s impressive, laser-cut book, Your House.
-Andy Singleton, Richard Sweeney, and Randal Thurston will build site-specific installations for our gallery, and new works will be created for the show by Simone Lourenço and Crystal Wagner.
+Somewhere Between Creation and Destruction displays traditional styles of papercutting, including Japanese Kirie and Katagami-style work by Kako Ueda and Aki Sogabe, as well as Silhouette-inspired work by Béatrice Coron and cut text pieces by Rob Ryan and Julene Harrison.
+Altered and handmade books by Su Blackwell, Sang-ah Choi, Max Marek, and Sarah Sze share the stage with Olafur Eliasson’s impressive, laser-cut book, Your House.
+Andy Singleton, Richard Sweeney, and Randal Thurston built site-specific installations for our gallery, and new works were created for the show by Simone Lourenço and Crystal Wagner.

 List of Artists: